WolfpackPSS/wolfpackpss.github.io/_posts/2017-01-23-history-pf-the-pack-prinz-eugen-pt-3.md

 Revulsion.
 &nbsp;

 Caxy looked back at the accused and scowled.

-Unconsciously wiping off his hand on his coat.
-As if he could wipe away the memory from further soiling his mind.
+He could not wipe away the stain of what he had seen from further soiling his mind.
+He felt dirty.

 What he would give for another drink.
 &nbsp;